Tughlaq Road

+Tughlaq Road is one of the main roads of central New Delhi.
+The area where the road serves has housed notable politicians over the years including Rahul Gandhi and also houses and a popular police station which registered the FIRs of the assassinations of two Gandhis.

-North End
+North end

 The north end of this road is at the traffic circle at the junction of Krishna Menon Road, Akbar Road (east and west sides) and Tees January Marg.

 South end

 The south end of this road is at the junction of Safdarjung Road, Prithviraj Road and Sri Aurobindo Marg, near Safdarjung's Tomb in Delhi.